3 Recipes to Take the Bite out of Teething

 Bananas only need three to four hours in the freezer before they’re cool enough to offer relief to little sore gums and they aren’t too hard to gnaw on.
 My daughter loves them plain, or when dipped in a homemade sauce.
 Try these:

-- Apple Peanut Butter: Hand mix one tablespoon of creamy peanut butter, one tablespoon of breast milk and a half jar of Beech-Nut Naturals just apple & red bean purée.
+- Apple Peanut Butter: Hand mix one tablespoon of creamy peanut butter, one tablespoon of breast milk and a half jar of Beech-Nut Naturals apple purée.
 The dip will be thick.
 Add more or less breast milk depending on desired consistency.
 Feeding peanut butter to a baby over six months is safe, according to the American Academy of Pediatrics.
 Though if you suspect allergies, avoid this recipe.

 Homemade teething biscuits generally store well if they’re frozen or in airtight, room temperature containers.
 This makes them a great gum-soothing snack whether you’re at home or on the go.
 Here are a couple recipes to get you started: